Aguinaldo Shrine, Birthplace of the Philippine Independence

 The museum is just one of the new shrine-museum managed by the National Historical Commission.
 The museum proper was reopened to the public last March 20, 2015, three days before Aguinaldo’s 146th birth anniversary.

 Upon entrance, what can be readily noticed is the bowling alley, readily reminding that the previous owners lived a luxurious lifestyle.
 It was converted into a museum, with the original structures preserved to compliment with the site’s theme.

 After visiting the museum, we went to the mansion’s second floor.
 Here we met with Mang Vener Valez, who for more than 36 years is working here to help maintain the shrine.
-Mang Vener knew every corners of the shrine, the tales behind each artifacts and hallways, as well as its secrets, like the hidden tunnels leading to the church, the ice storage leading to another tunnel, hidden doors and furnitures with hidden compartments.
+Mang Vener knew every corner of the shrine, the tales behind each artifact and hallways, as well as its secrets, like the hidden tunnels leading to the church, the ice storage leading to another tunnel, hidden doors and pieces of furniture with hidden compartments.

 The mansion has seven floors, including the spired tower at its top.
 The mansion’s architecture is influenced by Hispanic and Colonial design, and you have to climb through narrow ladders to complete the climb from the bottom up to the topmost floor.